Edinburgh-Genome-Foundry/Sequeduct/README.md

     -profile docker
 ```

-The above commands each output a directory within `results`.
-Similarly, Nextflow creates and uses a directory named `work`, so ensure that your project directory doesn't have one.
+The above commands each output a directory within a created `results` directory.
+Similarly, Nextflow creates and uses a directory named `work`, so ensure that your project directory doesn't have a directory with the same name.
 Specify revision of the project with `-r` (a git branch or tag), and choose a configuration profile (with `-profile`).
 Profiles are specified in the Nextflow config files.
+The Review pipeline utilises the output files of the Analysis pipeline, but otherwise the pipelines are independent.
+Please find example sheets in the `examples` directory.

+A more detailed example and demonstration data are available at the [Sequeduct demo](https://github.com/Edinburgh-Genome-Foundry/Sequeduct_demo) site.

 Use `-with-docker sequeduct_local` to use a locally built Docker image (instead of `-profile docker`).